How to Find Long-term Accommodation in Buenos Aires

 Proof of income

-For the proof of income, the real estate offices tend to only accept registered income in Argentina, i.e. that you need to be legally registered for an Argentine company.
+For the proof of income, the real estate offices tend to only accept registered income in Argentina, i.e. you need to be legally registered for an Argentine company.

 This normally means that if you earn your money abroad as a freelancer or contractor in an international firm, your income will not be taken as valid by many estate offices.